 Large, undisturbed forest areas are what make the Tongass unique and help protect the true economic driver of the region- tourism and fishing.
 If the Forest Service builds more roads and undermines the roadless rule the economy will crumble.
 Building more roads will impact:

 Cultural resources.
-The Forest Service roadless area inventory shows that roadless areas harbor many historic and prehistoric sites, kept undisturbed because of the lack of roaded access.
+The Forest Service roadless area inventory shows that roadless areas harbor many historic and prehistoric sites, kept undisturbed because of the lack of road access.

 Local recreation.
 Favorite recreation spots for local communities often are located along the edges of, and protected by, roadless areas.
 More remote roadless recreation sites are accessible by boat, foot, and plane.
 Other roadless areas currently receive little human use but are Forest Service listed as having high recreation potential.